Easy As Cookies

 • Remove your steaks from the refrigerator to let the chill come off for a few minutes.
 Sprinkle them with salt and pepper.

-• Once the grill is hot, cook your steaks over high direct heat.
+• Once the grill is hot, cook the steaks over high direct heat.
 To cook to medium well, grill for 5 minutes over the hot part of the grill.
 Flip, then grill another 5-7 minutes, until the temperature of the steaks reaches 155F.
-(Grill a few minutes less for medium.)

-• Remove the steaks from the grill and let them rest for a few minutes before cutting them, while you assemble the salad.
+• Remove the steaks from the grill and let them rest for a few minutes while you assemble the salad.
 The steaks will coast up to 160F.

 Notes

-I often buy a 12-ounce steak and cut it in half before cooking.
-If using a thinner steak, grill for a few less minutes.
+I often buy a 12-ounce sirloin steak and cut it in half before cooking.
+Cooking times vary by grill and cut of beef; see FAQ in the post above.

-This amount of jalapeno adds a slight amount of heat without being spicy.
-Include the seeds if you are adventurous, or add a second jalapeno.
-If using dried jalapeno flakes or pieces, I suggest starting with ½ teaspoon.
+One jalapeño adds a slight amount of heat without being spicy.
+Include the seeds or add a second pepper if you're adventurous.
+If using dried jalapeño flakes or pieces (which I often do), I start with ½ teaspoon.

 Toss the greens with the dressing instead of drizzling dressing over them, if desired.